docker/docs/docker-for-windows/troubleshoot.md

 ### NAT/IP configuration

-By default, Docker for Windows uses an internal network prefix of `10.0.75.0/24`.
+By default, Docker Desktop for Windows uses an internal network prefix of `10.0.75.0/24`.
 Should this clash with your normal network setup, you can change the prefix from the **Settings** menu.
 See the [Network](index.md#network) topic under [Settings](index.md#docker-settings).

 ## Workarounds

-### `inotify` currently does not work on Docker for Windows
+### `inotify` currently does not work on Docker Desktop for Windows

 If you are using `Node.js` with `nodemon`, a temporary workaround is to try the fallback polling mode described here: